Congratulations on receiving your offer to study at Darwin College!

 If you wish to contact the committee directly: http://www.dcsa.dar.cam.ac.uk/contact-us

-Welcome events in the College will commence on Wednesday 27 September and run for about two weeks.
+Welcome events in the College will run for about two weeks around the start of term.
 A full and up-dated will be published on the DCSA web-pages nearer the time: http://www.dcsa.dar.cam.ac.uk/welcome-to-darwin

 For information on College awards and scholarships click here: http://www.darwin.cam.ac.uk/awards-and-scholarships or email: email@example.com